Please note this page is in the process of being updated. New info will posted soon to reflect changes in government supports

 As Ontario begins to reopen the economy, the city is encouraging all Ottawa businesses and organizations to ensure they are prepared to go back to work safely.
 Members of the Ottawa business community can access the Business Reopening Toolkit online.
 It provides guidance on preparing your workplace, employees and operations to resume while ensuring physical distancing, and also provides links to official resources such as public health signage, sector-specific guidelines and government financial assistance programs.

 - The Federal Government has recently launched the Canada Emergency Business Account to support small and medium-sized businesses during this unprecedented time of crisis.
 Small business owners can apply for support through their banks and credit unions, wherever they have a pre-existing relationship.
 Eligible small business and non-profit organizations can get interest-free loans of up to $40,000.
 If the loan is repaid by December 31, 2022, 25% of it will be forgiven, up to $10,000.
 These loans are fully funded by the Government of Canada.
 Further details and information are available from the Department of Finance Canada by phone at 613-369-3710 or by e-mail at [email protected], or by visiting the Canada Emergency Business Account webpage on Canada.ca.

 If you are a Canadian employer and your business has lost revenue because of COVID-19, you may be eligible for the Canada Emergency Wage Subsidy (CEWS).
-The CEWS provides 75% of employee wages for up to 12 weeks, retroactive from March 15, 2020, to June 6, 2020.
+The CEWS provides up to 75% of employee wages for struggling businesses, retroactive to March 15, 2020.